Baintastic/TransitLegMassageKata/README.md

-#  Balanced Brackets
+#  Transit Leg Massage

-## A JS implementation of the BalancedBrackets kata from codewars
+## A JS implementation of the TransitLegMassage kata from codewars